-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for foreign travelers visiting Suriname.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Suriname.

 See our webpage on help for U.S. victims of crime overseas.

-Travelers Who Require Accessibility Assistance.
-Sidewalks throughout Surinameare not adequately built to accommodate persons with disabilities.
-Taxis and other public transportation do not provide proper assistance to individuals with disabilities.
+Travelers Who Require Accessibility Assistance: Where sidewalks exist, they may not be adequately built to accommodate persons with disabilities.
+Taxis and other public transportation may not provide proper assistance to individuals with disabilities.

 Women Travelers: See our travel tips for Women Travelers.